FAQ

 what if i miss a session?

 No problem; I keep several extra slots open every week for flexible rescheduling, even at the last minute!
-You can also cancel with zero guilt.
+You can also cancel with zero guilt (and zero questions).

 Unlike many therapists, I don’t lecture or punish clients for cancelling.
 You’re an adult, and it’s YOUR time and money to spend how you choose!
 There’s no need to feel ashamed, make excuses, or explain yourself, and I don’t discharge clients just for missing a few sessions